etki/revolving-skill-check/README.md

 ## API

-Available to inspect via `/_openapi/ui` endpoint.
+Available to inspect via `/v1/_openapi` endpoint.

 In a nutshell, you can create new accounts with specific currencies, define currency exchange rates, and then execute transfers using various currencies.
+Rates are used to convert currencies (if account has different currency rather than transfer request).
+Of course that wasn't necessary, but added more fun.

 ## Testing